 - View the Children’s Book Week Program

 - Bookings for all events must be made online.
 Bookings have now closed.

 - Home-schooling students are encouraged to attend any of our Children’s Book Week sessions

 - Western Australian authors, illustrators and storytellers will be available to meet a variety of interests.

 In 2019, Joondalup Libraries will hold Children’s Book Week events over a two week period from Saturday 10 August to Friday 23 August.
 The theme for 2019 is: Reading is My Secret Power.
 Find out more information about Children’s Book Week from the Children’s Book Council of Australia.
-The Children’s Book of the Year Award Winners 2019 will be announced on Friday 16 August 2019.
+The Children’s Book of the Year Award Winners 2019 were announced on Friday 16 August 2019.